pawan1498/Notes/Ruby/Fundamental.md

 - It’s a Ruby keyword that gives you access to the current object.
 - it is a magical thing in ruby
 - when we write with in class it act as class object

+# collect vs select
+- collect return boolean and select return actual value of an array
+- “.collect” runs a block of code on every item in a collection/array and returns the value. “.select” returns only the values in a collection/array that meet the criteria specified in the code block.